nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 > NOTE: Your stored course mapping is located in the `myList.json` file, found in the `data` folder at the same file path where you executed the JAR file.
 >
 > NOTE:  Do not corrupt the `myList.json` file when executing the program!
 If you corrupted the file, please revert back to its original state before continuing with the program.
+>
+> NOTE: Ensure that all the commands given are placed in one line.
+Do not separate the command into multiple lines in the terminal.

 ### List all commands: `commands`